olmadsen/beta-system/README.md

 http://stackoverflow.com/questions/23498237/compile-program-for-32bit-on-64bit-linux-os-causes-fatal-error
 ```

-To compile 32 bit binaries on 64 bit Linux version, you have to Install libx32gcc development package and 32 bit GNU C Library
+To compile 32 bit binaries on 64 bit Linux version, you have to install `libx32gcc` development package and 32 bit GNU C Library
 try this:

 ```